 Whether you experience something in the outer world or in your inner world, it is nevertheless, still an experience known to you.
 And so, it cannot “be” you.

-You are the inner witness who is detached and aware of the changing thoughts, feelings and conditions of the body.
+You are the inner witness who is always aware of the changing thoughts, feelings and conditions of the body.

 Vedanta, the spiritual science of life tells us that there are two entities—one is the personality “I”, and the other is the inner Self.